senuido/stash-scanner/README.md

 - Allows you to configure your own item filters which can:
   - have their price be based on API prices
   - relate to other filters, allowing easier management
-  - Use custom mods to complement missing mods or allow for more advanced searches
+  - use custom mods to complement missing mods or allow for more advanced searches
 - Alerts when a match is found, a notification message is shown and a whisper message is copied to the clipboard
 - Stores a minimal amount of information to prevent unnecessary notifications (it does not index items).
-- Directly connects to the PoE stash API. without a middleman, you can get your results faster
+- Directly connects to PoE stash API. without a middleman, you can get your results faster

 ## Installation
 - Install [Growl for Windows](http://www.growlforwindows.com/gfw/d.ashx?f=GrowlInstaller.exe), required for notifications